charangowda845/Albums/README.md

 # 💿 AlbumExplorer: React Native Album and Track Browser

 ## 🚀 Overview

 AlbumExplorer is a modern cross-platform mobile application built with React Native and TypeScript.
-It serves as a browser for music and media, fetching data from the iTunes Search API to display albums, tracks, and other media items by a featured artist (currently "Jack Johnson").
+It serves as a browser for music and media, fetching data from the iTunes Search API to display all results (albums, tracks, movies, etc.) by a featured artist (currently "Jack Johnson").

-The project focuses on implementing robust mobile navigation using `@react-navigation/native-stack`, managing asynchronous data fetching, and ensuring comprehensive unit testing coverage with Jest and custom native module mocks.
+The project focuses on implementing robust mobile navigation, managing asynchronous data fetching, and maintaining a clean, performant user interface.
+A significant effort was made to ensure the testing environment is correctly configured to handle native module dependencies.

 ## ✨ Features

-* **Asynchronous Data Fetching:** Retrieves search results from the iTunes API.
+* **Universal Data Fetching:** Retrieves and processes all media types (Tracks, Collections, Movies, etc.) from the iTunes Search API without filtering.
-* **Responsive UI:** Displays content in a clean, multi-column grid layout that adapts to different screen sizes (phones and tablets).
+* **Responsive UI:** Displays content in a clean, multi-column grid layout that adapts to screen dimensions.
-* **Native Stack Navigation:** Utilizes `react-native-screens` for a performant, native look and feel for screen transitions.
+* **Native Stack Navigation:** Utilizes `@react-navigation/native-stack` for high-performance screen transitions.
-* **Track/Album Details:** Allows users to navigate from the list to a dedicated detail view for selected items.
-* **Robust Error Handling:** Implements network error and HTTP status handling in the API service.
+* **Image Optimization:** Manipulates raw image URLs to fetch higher-resolution artwork.
+* **Robust Testing:** Includes unit tests for the API service and integration tests for the main navigation stack.

 ## 🛠️ Technologies Used

-The project is built on the following core technologies and libraries:

-* **Platform:** React Native (CLI or Expo-based).
+* **Platform:** React Native / TypeScript
-* **Language:** TypeScript
 * **Navigation:** `@react-navigation/native-stack`
-* **Styling:** `react-native` StyleSheet API, `react-native-safe-area-context`
-* **Data Fetching:** Native `fetch` API.
+* **Networking:** Native `fetch` API
 * **Testing:** Jest, React Test Renderer

 ## 💻 Setup and Installation